 We’ve been wanting to write this piece for a while.
 It was primarily sparked by how our parents have generally felt about pets (read: reluctant) and how their reactions share similarities to other immigrant parents.
-There are TikToks of dads carrying around their cats or dogs, singing to them, and sneaking them more food—behaviors that are very different from their initial reactions to the pets.
-“Pets are a big responsibility,” is a common and valid phrase that’s said by parents.
-For our parents, growing up, pets weren’t common in their Indian-Muslim households.
+There are TikToks of dads carrying around their cats or dogs, singing to them, and sneaking them more food—behaviors that are very different from their initial reactions to them.
+“Pets are a big responsibility,” is a common and valid phrase that’s said by parents on American television.
+When my parents were growing up, pets weren’t common in their Indian-Muslim households.
 There’s an element of “That’s not what we do,” which stems from a cultural divide and elements of the poverty mindset.
 But if 2 family members have mild cat allergies, what can you really do?

 Ultimately, that didn’t stop us.
 On January 16th, 2020, we brought home Zaytun aka Zayn and Naariyal aka Naru.
 Zaytun means olive in Arabic and Naariyal means coconut in Urdu—very fitting!
 With COVID-19 shelter-in-place, it’s even more apparent that our cats have brought joy to the Abbasi family.
 This blog post explores how we got our cats, from strategies on talking to parents, to dealing with annoying cat allergies.
 To build this blog post, we conducted a series of interviews with our family members that you can read HERE.

 FERHEEN | ZAYN & NARU’S ORIGIN STORY: